yahoo/elide-doc/pages/guide/v5/03-security.md

 * **User** - Each API request is associated with a user principal.
 The user is opaque to the Elide framework but is passed to developer-defined _check_ functions that evaluate arbitrary logic or build filter expressions.
 More details can be found [here](#user).
 * **Checks** - a function _or_ filter expression that grants or denies a user **permission** to perform a particular action.
-* **Permissions** - a set of annotations (read, update, delete, create, and share) that correspond to actions on the data model's entities and fields.
+* **Permissions** - a set of annotations (read, update, delete, create, and transfer) that correspond to actions on the data model's entities and fields.
 Each **permission** is decorated with one or more checks that are evaluated when a user attempts to perform that action.

 ## Security Evaluation
 Security is applied hierarchically with three goals: